iandreafc/sbs-bi-docs/extra.md

 Basic textual metrics are calculated in every run (such us the number of types and tokens, for each document).
 In addition, you can choose to carry out these other analyses:

 - `Complexity`: calculates the language complexity of each document.
 The function provides several metrics: the number of words of six or more letters (absolute and relative frequencies), the average word length and 3 other complexity scores calculated by using the TF-IDF function and taking into account the word frequency distribution.
+- `Sentiment`: calculates the average language sentiment of each document.
+Scores can vary from -1 to 1, where positive values indicate a positive sentiment.
+- `Emotions`: calculates several dimensions of the language used (such as the degree of positive and negative emotions, or the language orientation towards past or future).
+Scores are the relative word count and can vary from 0 to 100.
 - `Crovitz`: calculates the relative frequencies of the [Crovitz's relational words](https://doi.org/10.1007/s11135-020-01038-x) that appear in each text.
 Scores can vary from 0 to 100.
-- `Emotions`: calculates several dimensions of the language used (such as the degree of positive and negative emotions, or the language orientation towards past or future).
-Scores are relative to the word count and can vary from 0 to 100.
-- `Sentiment`: calculates the average language sentiment of each document.
-Scores can vary from -1 to 1, where positive values indicate a positive sentiment.

 ### Parameters